Drinks & Cocktails

 4. Strain the mixture into your glass over the fresh ice.

-5. Top the glass with your chilled sparkling wine.
+5. Top the glass with your chilled sparkling wine or sparkling water.
 Give it one very gentle stir with a spoon just to incorporate the syrup and tequila from the bottom.

 6. Add a fresh lime wheel to the rim.